 Typically, explainable AI seeks to explain one or more of the following things: The data used to train the model (including why it was chosen), the predictions made by the model (and what specifically was considered in reaching that prediction) and role of the algorithms used in the model.

-In the context of machine learning and artificial intelligence, explainability is the ability to understand “the ‘why’ behind the decision-making of the model,” Rubin said.
+In the context of machine learning and artificial intelligence, explainability is the ability to understand “the ‘why’ behind the decision-making of the model,” according to Joshua Rubin, director of data science at Fiddler AI.
 Therefore, explainable AI requires “drilling into” the model in order to extract an answer as to why it made a certain recommendation or behaved in a certain way.

 Researchers have developed several different approaches to explain AI systems, which are commonly organized into two broad categories: self-interpretable models and post-hoc explanations.